 “When you practice mindfulness, you are working on three skill sets; concentration, clarity, and equanimity.
 Concentration means that you’re able to concentrate on whatever it is you wish to concentrate for as long as you wish.
 Clarity, essentially is being able to have good judgment, being able to put together different pieces of what’s going on and really seeing them for what they are instead of our own judgment clouding the situation.
 Equanimity, is the ability to just go with the flow”

 Harvard Business Review Interview with Maria Gonzales, Author of Mindful Leadership

 As such the choice is between using acquired knowledge from the past (intellect) vs using the unlimited intelligence.
 When we try to find solutions to challenges in our life using the limited intellect our actions are mechanical, mediocre and we struggle.
 Whereas as when we are in this moment and use the higher intelligence, we are in the flow and we thrive.
 The choice is yours.

 The author would like to thank Santosh Nambiar for the time taken to share his wisdom.

-If you would like to bring more peace, harmony and clarity into your life, you might like to go on a Mindful Adventure to Sri Lanka in Aug/Sept 2018 with Santosh Nambiar, who will guide you to use pointers to become more mindful while enjoying a relaxing holiday.
-Email firstname.lastname@example.org for more information.
+If you would like to bring more peace, harmony and clarity into your life by going on a Mindful Adventure to Sri Lanka get in touch here.